-The lesson plans listed on this slide come from the SOGI 1 2 3 website.
 Teachers can adjust all lesson plans as they see fit, and all lesson plans are aligned with the BC curriculum.
+The content matures as the students mature.

-Each of these lesson plans give teachers ways to start discussions in the classroom.
-Topics can range from sciences, to Indigenous perspectives to gender stereotypes in literature.
+The lesson plans listed on this slide come from the SOGI 12 3 website.
+Each of these lesson plans give teachers suggestions for how to start a new discussion in the classroom.
+Topics can range from sciences, to indigenous perspectives to gender stereotypes in literature.

-GSAs and QSAs 2 minutes
+GSAs and QSAs